 - they help extend Australia's reach into developing Commonwealth countries beyond our region.

-In 2015-2016 Australia provided an estimated $ 7.2 million in total to Commonwealth development programmes, including funding for the Commonwealth Foundation, Commonwealth Youth Program, the Commonwealth of Learning and the Commonwealth Fund for Technical Cooperation.
+In 2017-18 Australia provided an estimated $7.2 million in total to Commonwealth development programs, including funding for the Commonwealth Foundation, Commonwealth Youth Program, the Commonwealth of Learning and the Commonwealth Fund for Technical Cooperation.

 Some key results include:

 - $2.5 million over five years to help fund a new Commonwealth Unit in the Commonwealth Secretariat dedicated to countering violent extremism and radicalisation